-Game drives are designed to take you close to the wildlife rich spots in the Maasai Mara.
+Game drives are designed to take you close to the wildlife-rich spots in the Maasai Mara.
 This gives you an opportunity to view wild animals in their natural habitat as they go about their daily activities.
 Game drives are done during the day or night time.
 Night game drives are however not allowed in the reserve but can be arranged on request.

 It is recommended that you use a local driver/guide s/he should be familiar with the area, able to give you lots of information about the animals and their habitat, and know where they can currently be found and how best to approach them.
 However, one can opt for a self-drive safari on condition that you are familiar with the rules and regulations of the Maasai Mara National Reserve.

-When making an inquiry for a place to stay in the Mara, please specify on the kind of game drive that you are interested in.
+When making an inquiry for a place to stay in the Mara, please specify the kind of game drive that you are interested in.

 Hot Air Balloon Safari